tylerzak/configure-vpn/README.md

 <h2>List of Procedures</h2>

-- Create a Virtual Machine in Azure
+- Create a Virtual Machine in Azure and Log In using Remote Desktop Connection
 - Sign Up and Install Proton VPN
 - Test the VPN Connection
 - Observe the Differences Between Connections